Kelly-David/CDDLabs/lab5/README.md

-# CDDLabs - Lab5: Safe Buffer
+# CDDLabs
+Distributed and Concurrent Device Development

+## Lab Five
+Producer - Consumer

+### Usage
 To run:

-        cd lab[number]

         make

 	./ [executable]

 Generate docs:

-	cd lab[number]

 	doxygen

-## About
+### Sepcification
 Create a program that has two parts.
 A producer and a consumer.

 The producer generates random characters from ‘a’ to ‘z’ at random intervals (between 0 and 1 second in length).
 It adds these to a thread safe buffer that has a finite holding capacity of N characters.
 It generates a preset number of characters (determined at runtime) and when it has finished it add an ‘X’ character to the buffer and exits.

 The consumer takes these letters from the buffer at random time intervals (between 0 and 1 second in length) and records how many of each letter it consumes.
 Once it sees an ‘X’ in the buffer it adds its character count to a central buffer and exits.

 Files in this Lab
 1. Semaphore.cpp